CVS and Walgreens pharmacy staff begin 3-day walkout | KRDO

 “Health care workers and consumers are experiencing unprecedented strain caused by understaffing by health care corporations,” Renée Saldaña, press secretary of UHW-West Health, said in a statement to CNN last week.
 “We support all health care workers who are organizing and taking a stance to improve staffing.”

+“For far too long, employers have made the situation worse than it needed to be.
+Supervisors who are not pharmacists do not understand the needs of care teams and make unreasonable demands on time-based productivity,” he wrote on Monday.

+“Quotas on the number of prescriptions filled per hour or vaccines administered per day, or even time to answer the phone, simply fail to recognize that the pharmacist–patient relationship is not transactional.
+It is a special covenant—and supervisors who distill everything down to numbers and time metrics are destroying that relationship in the name of profitability.
+This must stop immediately.”

-Walgreens and CVS representatives told CNN that they haven’t seen much of a disruption to operations Monday.
-“We’re committed to providing access to consistent, safe, high-quality health care to the patients and communities we serve and are engaging in a continuous two-way dialogue with our pharmacists to directly address any concerns they have,” Amy Thibault a spokesperson for CVS Pharmacy said.
+Walgreens and CVS representatives told CNN on Monday that they haven’t seen much of a disruption to operations.
+“We’re committed to providing access to consistent, safe, high-quality health care to the patients and communities we serve and are engaging in a continuous two-way dialogue with our pharmacists to directly address any concerns they have,” said Amy Thibault, a spokesperson for CVS Pharmacy.

 The-CNN-Wire